 OK, so it wasn’t immediate

 money.
 The week three days after I left the hospital after the third incident, I had a phone call with my mother-in-law.
 On Tuesday, she finished by saying I love you and I told her that I love her.

 Unknown Speaker 33:18

 breath, and then a couple of days later, she passes.

 Beth Gray 33:23

 Importance of saying I love you when you finish a call.
 Yeah.

 Yeah.
 So it was tough.
-And we I needed the tools that I had gained all those years to keep me in the zone for surgery while caring for my wife and our family.
+I needed the tools I had gained all those years to keep me in the zone for surgery while caring for my wife and our family.

-and being able to manage and control all the that stuff. who is that lovely person in the background?
+And we are being able to manage and control all that stuff.
+Who is that lovely person in the background?

 Yeah, yeah.
 Yeah.
 Yeah.
-Little Miss five.
+Little Miss Five.
 You know, Mommy, can you talk to me right now?
 No, I’m still on the call.
-Okay.
+OK.
 So,

 Of course not